Multifaith Living Community

 While CA House, its neighborhood, and the City of Davis are relatively safe, they are not immune to the realities of the world.
 Residents and their guests are responsible for the security and safety of their own persons and property.
 Residents will need to take precautions to secure personal property, such as locking townhouse doors, marking possessions, locking cars, and locking and registering bikes.
 Residents must also consider their personal security and avoid vulnerable situations.
 Residents should keep the Community Coordinator informed of their whereabouts and when they return if they leave CA House for more than two weeks.
 Report any suspicious activity and never leave outside doors unlocked, open, or ajar.
 Make sure that the outside lights are turned on between dusk and dawn.

-Above all, the CA House Board and Staff hope that our residents will truly become a community—a group of people caring for one another and creating a strong residential life that allows everyone to live out their full potential.
+Despite the changes to the way our “intentional living” will be shaped this year, the CA House Board and Staff hope that our residents will truly become a community—a group of people caring for one another and creating a strong residential life that allows everyone to live out their full potential.
 The policies in this Guidebook are meant to be supports in promoting a healthy community and in living out a vision that CA House holds for all communities.
-Please consider the Community Committee an integral part of this process and feel comfortable being in communication with us about whatever will help to make this shared vision of community become a reality.
+We hope that you will feel comfortable being in communication with us about whatever will help to make this shared vision of community become a reality.
 We honor and value each resident, and we appreciate each person in the CA House community.

 Grace and peace,